How to Introduce a Cat to a Dog in 5 Easy Steps

 Step 2: The Essence of Scent Acclimation

-Before any visual encounters, it’s pivotal for both pets to become familiar with each other’s unique scents.
-This can be achieved by interchanging their bedding daily and periodically allowing them to explore shared spaces alternately.
-Letting the new pet roam the common areas ensures that the resident dog becomes accustomed to the newcomer’s scent in one confined space and throughout the home.
+Before any visual encounters, it’s important for both pets to become familiar with each other’s unique scents.
+This can be achieved by exchanging their bedding daily and periodically allowing them to explore shared spaces (one at a time).

 After several days of this scent exchange, when both pets appear more relaxed and at ease with the lingering scents, it’s an indication that you can transition to Step 3.